SE-GraDex/gradex-data/README.md

 ---

-## Disclaimer
+## ⚠️ Disclaimer

-- All resources in this repository are used under fair use principles for educational purposes only.
+- All resources in this repository are used under fair use principles for **educational purposes only** .
 - If you are a rights holder of any content used or referenced in this repository and have concerns, please contact us for resolution.

 ---